 Stellate Ganglion Blocks

 The stellate ganglion (SG) is defined as the first thoracic ganglion (a bundle of nerves in the upper chest) or the conjoined first thoracic ganglion with the lowest cervical ganglion.
 In certain conditions, pain is transmitted through the sympathetic pathway.
 In the head and neck and upper extremity, this sympathetic pathway travels via the SG.
-Thus, the SG block aims to interrupt sympathetically mediated pain that travels through this relay.
+Thus, the SG block aims to interrupt sympathetically mediated pain that travels through this relay, commonly associated with neuropathy.

 Your eligibility for a Stellate Ganglion Block will be determined based on your medical history, the type and location of your pain, and any underlying health conditions.
 Ideal candidates are those who suffer from conditions such as Complex Regional Pain Syndrome (CRPS), certain types of nerve pain, or vascular issues affecting the upper extremities.
 However, patients with infections, bleeding disorders, or allergies to anesthetics may not be suitable for this procedure.
 A thorough evaluation by your pain physician will determine if a Stellate Ganglion Block is appropriate for you.